idekerlab/cyrest-examples/docker/README.md

 ## What's this?

-This directory is for sharing typical Dockerfiles for network data visualization.
+This directory is sharing typical Dockerfiles to visualize network data for python or R users.